What is GDPR?

 Processor or Controller?

-To make sure we’re ready for GDPR, we’ve been required to look at whether we’re a Data Processor or a Data Controller.
-We’ve concluded (with the help of industry experts) that we are mostly a Data Processor and at a very small level a data Controller.
-This means that as a Processor we process data at the request of the Controller (in this case the company that is using ExpensePoint that is also managing their user’s data).
+To make sure that we were ready for GDPR, we were required to look at whether we were a Data Processor or a Data Controller.
+We concluded (with the help of industry experts) that we are mostly a Data Processor and at a very small level a data Controller.
+This means that as a Processor, we process data at the request of the Controller (in this case, the company that is using ExpensePoint that is also managing their user’s data).
 We have no interest in the personal data that we have that we are processing.
 As a Controller we are managing the data of the individuals who are managing the ExpensePoint system on behalf of their respective companies, for example a billing contact or a system Admin who require contact from us on an ongoing basis.

 What data does ExpensePoint have that is covered by the GDPR?

 When a user or company signs up to ExpensePoint, they are required to fill out some basic details (such as usernames, email addresses, first names, last names of each user using the system).
 Other non-required personal information that is not required by ExpensePoint may also be added to the ExpensePoint system and in such cases are added at the discretion of the system user’s company (the Data Controller).
 We do not use any required data for anything other than allowing users to log in to the platform, and to contact them via system notifications as a normal course of business as it relates to the basic use of the ExpensePoint system.